Overcoming perfectionism or giving up perfectionist tendencies can be challenging so you need to prepare yourself for a bumpy ride.

 3. Push for Progress, not Perfection

-This sentence completely changed my life.
+This sentence can completely change your life.

 Perfectionism is rigid and revolves around control: things have to go a certain way, look a certain way, behave a certain way.
 Progress, on the other hand, is to be one step closer to achieving your goal.
 To be just a little bit better today, than you were yesterday.